 Schools and programs with proper accreditations help students gain some peace of mind about the degree's educational quality, as these programs are held to rigorous academic standards.
-Schools can be accredited regionally by organizations such as the Western Association of Schools and Colleges or the North Central Association of Colleges and Schools, amongst others.
-Nationally accreditation agencies for graduate-level mass communications degree programs include the Accrediting Council on Education in Journalism and Mass Communications.
+Schools can be accredited regionally by organizations such as the Accrediting Commission for Schools Western Association of Schools and Colleges or the Higher Learning Commission, amongst others.
+Nationally accredited agencies for graduate-level mass communications degree programs include the Accrediting Council on Education in Journalism and Mass Communications.

 Mass communications graduate degree costs can fluctuate wildly based on location, type of school, and many other factors.
 In general, students will need to cover the costs of tuition, any mandatory school fees, books and supplies, and other related expenses.

 Overall costs for online master’s in mass communications programs are generally lower than traditional, in-person programs, but can also fluctuate wildly.
 Students enrolled in online programs also don’t have to worry about commuting expenses, such as gas and/or public transportation costs.
 Florida International University, for example, offers a 12-month online MS in Mass Communications degree with a total cost of $25,000 for both Florida and non-Florida residents.

 The typical length of a master's in mass communications program is roughly 2 years or around 36 total credit hours.
 Most of the credit hours are made up through coursework, but a portion of them are typically made up via a thesis or final project towards the end of the degree program.

 Generally speaking, the following requirements must be met in order to be eligible for admission into a graduate-level mass communications program: